 Provenance describes the source of the Content Information, who has had custody of it since its origination, and its history (including processing history).
 Context describes how the Content Information relates to other information outside the Information Package.
 For example, it would describe why the Content Information was produced, and it may include a description of how it relates to another Content Information object that is available.
 Reference provides one or more identifiers, or systems of identifiers, by which the Content Information may be uniquely identified.
 Examples include an ISBN number for a book, or a set of attributes that distinguish one instance of Content Information from another.
 Fixity provides a wrapper, or protective shield, that protects the Content Information from undocumented alteration.
 For example, it may involve a checksum over the Content Information of a digital Information Package.
-Much of the PDI content may be included in national and/or international standard metadata.
-If these metadata are already available for the data set, it can be referenced rather than being included in every SIP.
+Much of the PDI content is included in national and international metadata standards.
+If it is already available for the data set, it can be referenced rather than being included in every SIP.
 Similarly, the Representation Information may be available separately and can also be referenced rather than included in every SIP.
-Figure 6.1-5.
+Figure 6.1-2.
 Obtaining Information from Data in an OAIS Archival Information Packages and Dissemination Information Packages An Archival Information Package (AIP) consists of the Content Information and the associated Preservation Description Information (PDI), which is preserved within an OAIS.
 Dissemination Information Packages are received by the Consumer in response to a request to the Archive.
 In response to a request, the OAIS provides all or a part of an AIP, or potentially multiple AIPs, to a Consumer in the form of a Dissemination Information Package (DIP).
 The DIP may also include collections of AIPs, and it may or may not have complete PDI.
 The Packaging Information will necessarily be present in some form so that the Consumer can clearly distinguish the information that was requested.
+Figure 6.1-3.
+OAIS Information Package Concepts and Relationships PAIMAS BACKGROUND The second document, the Producer-Archive Interface Methodology Abstract Standard (PAIMAS), describes four phases of the process that the Data Producers and the Archive will follow.
+These phases describe the relationship, interactions, and negotiation between the Producer and the Archive that result in both a final SA and a successful transfer of data.
+The PAI...

 Provenance describes the source of the Content Information, who has had custody of it since its origination, and its history (including processing history).
 Context describes how the Content Information relates to other information outside the Information Package.
 For example, it would describe why the Content Information was produced, and it may include a description of how it relates to another Content Information object that is available.
 Reference provides one or more identifiers, or systems of identifiers, by which the Content Information may be uniquely identified.
 Examples include an ISBN number for a book, or a set of attributes that distinguish one instance of Content Information from another.
 Fixity provides a wrapper, or protective shield, that protects the Content Information from undocumented alteration.
 For example, it may involve a checksum over the Content Information of a digital Information Package.
 Much of the PDI content is included in national and international metadata standards.
 If it is already available for the data set, it can be referenced rather than being included in every SIP.
 Similarly, the Representation Information may be available separately and can also be referenced rather than included in every SIP.
 Figure 6.1-2.
 Obtaining Information from Data in an OAIS